LennaHammer/English/EVP/out/words_adverb.md

 /wʌns/ ONE TIME
 [A2]one single time
 - I went sailing once, but I didn't like it.
-- I go swimming once a week.
+- I go swimming once `a week`.
-- We have lunch together once a month.
+- We have lunch together once `a month`.
-- Once a year we all meet up.
+- Once `a year` we all meet up.

 ## 169. online ## adverb

 [A2]bought, used, etc. using the Internet
 - I ordered them online.
-- Why don't you go online and see what you can find?
+- Why don't you `go` online and see what you can find?

 ## 170. only ## adverb
 /ˈoʊn.li/ NO ONE/NOTHING ELSE